-The officers of the church are the Senior Warden, Junior Warden, Treasurer and Clerk.
+Among the Vestry are a Senior Warden, Junior Warden, Treasurer and Clerk.
 At St. Thomas's, the Senior Warden is more involved with Parish leadership, while the Junior Warden is more involved with Day School leadership.
 In addition, the various ministries of the church are divided among five areas: Fellowship & Witness, Justice & Service, Sacrament & Song, Spiritual Development & Education, and Thanksgiving & Stewardship.
 Each member of the Vestry provides leadership in one of those areas.

-The Officers and members of the Vestry (with the exception of the Treasurer) are also the constituent members of the St. Thomas's Day School Corporation.
-The Priest-in-Charge serves as the President of the St. Thomas's Day School Corporation.
+The members of the Vestry and Rector are also the constituent members of the St. Thomas's Day School Corporation, and the Rector serves as its President.
 In these roles, they fill certain oversight functions for the St. Thomas's Day School Board of Trustees.